capntrips/android_external_avb/README.md

 This section contains information about how AVB is integrated into specific devices.
 This is not an exhaustive list.

-### Pixel 2
+### Pixel 2 and later

-On the Pixel 2 and Pixel 2 XL the boot loader supports a virtual partition with the name `avb_custom_key`.
+On the Pixel 2, Pixel 2 XL and later Pixel models, the boot loader supports a virtual partition with the name `avb_custom_key`.
 Flashing and erasing this partition only works in the UNLOCKED state.
-Setting the custom key is done like this:
+Setting the custom key is done like
+this:

     avbtool extract_public_key --key key.pem --output pkmd.bin
     fastboot flash avb_custom_key pkmd.bin